 Teaching in Universities

 Dominicans do not just preach in the streets and public squares; they also invest in universities to share their knowledge and wisdom.
-They teach theology and philosophy in institutions of higher learning, training a new generation of Catholic priests, theologians and thinkers.
+They teach theology and philosophy in institutions of higher learning, thus training a new generation of Catholic priests, theologians and thinkers.
 Their presence in universities helps to enlighten the minds and strengthen the faith of students.

 Establishment of Convents and Study Centers